-In general, you have four options to consider when considering a 401(k) rollover.
+Normally, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+An experienced financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can open an IRA with many banks or any brokerage firm in St. Peters, MO, however they often vary in terms of fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 This final option is hardly ever advisable unless you are in urgent need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
 This could potentially result in a large amount of your funds going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.